cjavad/hashit/README.md

 ## Changelog

 ------------------------------------------------------------
+    3.1.0 - A bunch of bugfixes in comparing of hashes, shake and more

     3.0.2 - Fixed size positioning

     3.0.1 - Added --size option that allows the program to check file sizes to